Asset Limits For Medicaid

 Countable vs. Exempt Assets For Medicaid

 Countable assets are typically your liquid resources — bank balances, certificates of deposit, stocks, bonds, and more.
-Cash and cash equivalents are considered as part of your Medicaid asset limit.
+Cash and cash equivalents are considered part of your Medicaid asset limit.

 The value of exempt assets doesn’t count toward asset limits.
 This includes personal property and lifestyle assets, such as: